researchgroup-zx93920/HyLAC/README.md

 ### Scratch and Sandbox

-There is a `scratch` directory in the repo but it is 'ignored' so nothing in there should ever be commited unless someone does something very intentional.
+There is a `Scratch` directory in the repo but it is 'ignored' so nothing in there should ever be commited unless someone does something very intentional.
 Please don't do something very intentional.
 Scratch is a great place to experiment with small throwaway efforst.
 It's best to treat scratch as if it's always going to be ok if it get's deleted.